 Understand and conduct business operations in accordance with all national and local environmental laws, standards, regulations, administrative practices and policies.
 This includes, emissions released into the atmosphere and water bodies, the disposal of solid waste and the handling and disposal of hazardous materials.

-In the event that hazardous or polluting materials are discharged improperly, appropriate authorities are to be notified and action will be taken to correct and remediate the impact on the environment.
+Where hazardous or polluting materials are discharged improperly, appropriate authorities are to be notified and action will be taken to correct and remediate the impact on the environment.

 Treat animals in accordance with government and industry-accepted guidelines for humane treatment.

 For additional information pertaining to Loblaw’s position on the environment and the treatment of animals, visit the Responsibility page on Loblaw.ca.